akuzko/re-use-form/README.md

 which will automatically validate inputs on change when required.
 Each validation rule is defined via `defValidation` function call.
 Validation handler function used in this call should accept two arguments - input's `value` and validation `options`.
-Even considering that not all validation rules need additional options for their business logic, the most common use case scenario is to allow user to specify custom error message when validation is failed.
+By default, `re-use-form` will pass form attributes as `attrs` option, and name of the input being validated as `name` option.
+Even if not used very often, this may become in handy when defining custom wildcard validations that depend on other values of the form.
+Also, the most common use case scenario is to allow user to specify custom error message when validation is failed.

 ```js
 import { defValidation } from "re-use-form";